A Diffeomorphism Groupoid and Algebroid Framework for Discontinuous Image Registration: Experiments

 To measure the quality of the registration, we consider the following quantities: \begin{itemize} \item Relative Sum of Squared Differences ($Re\_SSD$) to measure the relative residual, which is defined by

 \item Normalized Correlation Coefficient ($NCC$) is defined by

-and $|\Omega_f|$ denotes the number of pixels in the fixed image domain. \item Structural Similarity ($SSIM$) \cite{wang2004image} to evaluate the similarity of the images. \end{itemize} We summarize the evaluation results in Table \ref{tab: ReSSD} in a column in the order of $Re\_SSD$, $NCC$, and $SSIM$ values for each method.
+and $|\Omega_f|$ denotes the number of pixels in the fixed image domain. \item Structural Similarity ($SSIM$) \cite{wang2004image} to evaluate the similarity of the images. \end{itemize}

+We summarize the evaluation results in Table \ref{tab: ReSSD} in a column in the order of $Re\_SSD$, $NCC$, and $SSIM$ values for each method.
 From Table \ref{tab: ReSSD}, we can see that the proposed method outperforms the LDDMM in terms of $Re\_SSD$, $NCC$, and $SSIM$.
 This shows the effectiveness of the proposed discontinuous diffeomorphism groupoid method.

 Finally, we evaluate the proposed method on real lung images, where sliding motion naturally occurs between lung tissues and the surrounding structures during breathing.
 For this experiment, the extreme inhale images are used as the fixed images, while the extreme exhale images serve as the moving images.
 The evaluation is performed on axial, coronal, and sagittal views, as shown in Figure \ref{fig: lung result}, presented in rows from top to bottom.
 The fixed images are first segmented using the ITK SNAP program (\url{https://www.itksnap.org/}) to define the sliding boundaries, which serve as priors for the registration, and the proposed method is then used to estimate the deformation fields.
 The first and second columns in Figure \ref{fig: lung result} display the moving and fixed images, respectively, while the third and fourth columns show the residual difference images before and after registration using our proposed method.
 The last column shows the deformed moving images with deformation fields overlaid, in which the sliding boundaries are highlighted in yellow.
 The results demonstrate that our model can handle the sliding motion effectively while preserving the structural consistency in homogeneous regions.
-This is particularly evident in the deformation fields shown within the green region of interest in Figures \ref{fig: lung z quiver}, \ref{fig: lung y quiver} and \ref{fig: lung x quiver}, which demonstrate accurate preservation of discontinuities along the sliding boundaries.
+This is particularly evident in the deformation fields shown within the red region of interest in Figures \ref{fig: lung z quiver}, \ref{fig: lung y quiver}, and \ref{fig: lung x quiver}, which demonstrate accurate preservation of discontinuities along the sliding boundaries.